MorpheusAIs/Docs/Guides/MOR Uniswap Testing Guide.md

 <img src="/Graphics/Docs%20Graphics/English/Uniswap%20Guide/positions.png" width=80% height=80%>

 When a liquidity position is created, it is represented by an NFT.
 The wallet address that owns the NFT is the owner of the liquidity position.
-Read more LP NFTs [here](https://support.uniswap.org/hc/en-us/articles/20980786685069-Why-is-liquidity-position-ownership-represented-by-tokens-or-NFTs)
+Read more about LP NFTs [here.](https://support.uniswap.org/hc/en-us/articles/20980786685069-Why-is-liquidity-position-ownership-represented-by-tokens-or-NFTs)

 > [!TIP]
 > Try to add liquidity positions with different assets, fee tiers and token amounts.